 This model accepts that a disease or genetic predisposition may have triggered chronic pain in the first place.
-But the biopsychosocial approach equally focuses on the patient’s subjective experience—which is affected by biological, psychological, social and environmental factors—as they struggle in their journey to adapt to and live with chronic pain (2).
-These factors become important when opioid medications inevitably fail to relieve chronic pain because a patient must cope with their pain.
+But the biopsychosocial approach equally focuses on the patient’s subjective experience—which is affected by biological, psychological, social and environmental factors—as they learn to adapt to and live with chronic pain (2).
+These factors become important when opioid medications inevitably fail to relieve chronic pain, leaving patients to find their own ways to tolerate it.
 If they don’t have a strong set of coping skills to draw from, the risk of addiction climbs.

 Learning to Live in Pain

 If addiction is learned, what exactly are people with chronic pain learning?
 Research has found that negative thoughts related to pain are big drivers of the emotional suffering we see in our patients.
-Negative thoughts determine how a person interprets their pain in two primary ways: (1) it increases the focus on current pain and (2) reinforces a vicious cycle of negative emotions and problem behaviors that underlie their suffering.
-The person in chronic pain who has not yet developed coping skills will constantly be on the lookout for pain-related information and interpret their experiences in relation to their pain.
+Negative thoughts determine how a person interprets their pain in two primary ways: (1) it increases the focus on current pain and (2) reinforces a cycle of negative emotions and problem behaviors that underlie their hardships.
+The person with chronic pain who has not yet developed coping skills will constantly be on the lookout for pain-related information in order to interpret their experiences.
 For some patients, their lives begin to orbit around their pain.

 Thoughts about pain are important because they motivate people to adopt helpful coping strategies.
 In turn, effective coping can change how pain is experienced and reduce the distress it causes.
-Coping strategies include any behaviors that are intended to change pain, like relaxation exercises, distraction, and making positive self-statements.
+Coping strategies include any behaviors that are intended to change pain, like relaxation exercises, distraction, and positive self-statements.
 Coping helps patients to take control of their pain, which can be a powerful way to rebuild self-efficacy and confidence.
 Not all coping is positive.
 Pain catastrophizing is a cognitive coping style that leads to feelings of helplessness and a preoccupation with the negative consequences of pain.
-Catastrophizing positively correlates with pain intensity and disability across many chronic pain populations.
-Therefore negative thoughts can rein chronic pain in, or they can unleash its destructive potential.
+Catastrophizing has been shown to correlate with pain intensity across many chronic pain populations.
+Either negative thoughts can rein in chronic pain, or they can reinforce its negative potential.

 Meanings of Addictive Behavior

-Opioid addiction is usually recognized from a patient’s behaviors.
+Opioid addiction is usually recognized by a patient’s behaviors.
 Addiction might be suspected if a patient is not taking opioid medication in the doses and schedule recommended by the prescribing doctor.
 Another red flag is drug seeking behavior, like buying pills from friends or dealers.
-This behavior-based approach makes sense in many situations, but there are important reasons why a chronic pain patient might behave in a way that could be confused with addictive behavior, but may not be true addiction (3).
+This behavior-based approach makes sense in many cases, but some chronic pain patients may appear to display addictive behavior, though they are not truly addicted (3).

 Five Common Reasons for Erratic Medication Use in Chronic Pain

-- Living with pain leads to stressful situations that may make it difficult for patients to take their opioid medication as “bad” pain days are unpredictable and can be debilitating, and patients may take more medication out of sheer desperation.
-Financial strain can also lead a patient to choose the less expensive opioid medications instead of taking a less addictive drug that costs more.
-In both of these cases, a strong foundation of coping skills would help ease distress and pain.
+- Living with pain leads to stressful situations that may make it difficult for patients to take their opioid medication.
+“Bad” pain days are unpredictable and can be debilitating which may lead patients to taking more medication out of sheer desperation.
+Financial strain can also cause a patient to choose the less expensive opioid medications instead of taking a less addictive drug that costs more.
+In both of these cases, a strong foundation of coping skills would help to ease distress and pain.

-- Poor pain control is associated with pseudoaddiction behaviors, which distinguishes between dependence and addiction (4).
+- Poor pain control is associated with pseudoaddiction behaviors, demonstrating the difference between dependence and addiction (4).
 When a patient has no alternative ways to regulate their distress, they may behave just like an addict.
 The difference between addiction and pseudoaddiction only becomes clear when a patient’s pain is controlled, and the addictive behavior continues.

 - Chemical coping may also overlap with addictive behavior.
 Despite the name, chemical coping is not coping at all—it is an escape through drugs and alcohol.
-This type of desperation is seen in pain patients who have other major psychiatric conditions that are not being treated properly and who never learned how to cope.
+This type of desperation is seen in pain patients who have other major psychiatric conditions that are not being treated properly.
 Chemical coping is the desire to take a pill or a glass of whisky—anything—to dampen the emotional and physical pain.
-This is one sad step away from addiction.
+This is one small step away from addiction.

 - Having a substance use disorder should not take away a person’s right to pain control.
 Expert guidelines have suggested that opioid use can be considered in those with a history of substance (i.e., in remission) if a relapse plan is established before treatment begins.
 This approach is useful for post-surgical opioid use, but it makes absolutely no sense for chronic pain.
 We need to prioritize non-pharmacological strategies for chronic pain patients who have histories of substance misuse (3).

-These reasons for “addiction-like” behavior in chronic pain patients can be summarized as: Opioid medication misuse in pain patients is a sign that these medications are not effective at controlling chronic pain.
-Therefore it is unlikely that the solution to the opioid crisis will include opioid medication to relieve pain.
+The reasons for “addiction-like” behavior in chronic pain patients can be summarized as follows: Opioid medication misuse in pain patients is a sign that these medications are not effective at controlling chronic pain.
+Therefore, it is unlikely that the solution to the opioid crisis will include opioid medication to relieve pain.